fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/writeup.md

 - Internally, multiple specialized agents work together to process and respond to user queries:

-    - **Voice Agent** – Connects to the OpenAI Realtime API, enabling natural voice conversations about phone plans.
-The voice model generates natural language queries and passes them to the Voice Agent as tool calls.
+    - **Voice Agent** – Maintains a connection to the OpenAI realtime 'voice' API, enabling natural voice conversations about phone plans.
+It handles the steady stream of messages from the API, include tool calls containing natural language queries.
 These queries are then routed to other agents, and the resulting answers are returned to the voice model, which conveys them back to the user in audio form.

-    - **CodeGen Agent** – Converts natural language queries into Prolog statements using the Anthropic API, then leverages the Tau Prolog engine to evaluate those statements against the knowledge base of facts.
+    - **CodeGen Agent** – Converts natural language queries into Prolog statements using another LLM API, then leverages the Tau Prolog engine to evaluate those statements against the knowledge base of facts.

     - **Query Agent** – Executes predefined (“canned”) Prolog queries directly against the Prolog engine for quick, structured lookups.